Right node raising

-In linguistics, the term right node raising (RNR) denotes a sharing mechanism that sees the material to the immediate right of parallel structures being in some sense "shared" by those parallel structures, e.g. [Sam likes] but [Fred dislikes] the debates.
+Right node raising (RNR) is a linguistics term that denotes a sharing mechanism, that sees the material to the immediate right of parallel structures being in some sense "shared" by those parallel structures, e.g. [Sam likes] but [Fred dislikes] the debates.
 The parallel structures of RNR are typically the conjuncts of a coordinate structure, although the phenomenon is not limited to coordination, since it can also appear with parallel structures that do not involve coordination.
 The term right node raising itself is due to Postal (1974).
 Postal assumed that the parallel structures are complete clauses below the surface.
 The shared constituent was then raised rightward out of each conjunct of the coordinate structure and attached as a single constituent to the structure above the level of the conjuncts, hence "right node raising" was occurring in a literal sense.
 While the term right node raising survives, the actual analysis that Postal proposed is not (or no longer) widely accepted.
 RNR occurs in many languages, including English and related languages.

 RNR is a phenomenon that challenges theories of syntax in significant ways.
 The difficulties are due to the status of the parallel structures as well as to the status of the shared material.
 The parallel structures typically do not qualify as constituents, and the shared material can also fail to qualify as a single constituent.